ProzorroUKR/openprocurement.api/docs/source/frameworks/electroniccatalogue/tutorial.rst

 .. http:example:: tutorial/get-submission-conf-docs-by-public.http
    :code:

-Nobody but the owner can download the confidential document:
+Nobody but the owner of submission and framework can download the confidential document:

 .. http:example:: tutorial/upload-submission-conf-doc-by-public.http
    :code: